vitaly-t/pg-promise/API/README.md

 #### database.many(query, [values]) ⇒ <code>Promise</code>
 **Kind**: instance method of <code>[Database](#module_pg-promise.Database)</code>
 **Summary**: Executes a query that expects one or more rows.
-**Returns**: <code>Promise</code> - Result of the query call:- when 1 or more rows are returned, it will resolve with the array of rows.- when no rows are returned, it will reject with `"No data returned from the query."`;
+**Returns**: <code>Promise</code> - Result of the query call:- when 1 or more rows are returned, it will resolve with the array of rows.- when no rows are returned, it will reject with `No data returned from the query.`;
 <table>
   <thead>
     <tr>